Austrian nationality law: History

 During 1812–1918, citizenship in the Austrian Empire (after 1867 the Austro-Hungarian Empire) was regulated by the Allgemeines bürgerliches Gesetzbuch (ABGB) (§§ 28–30).
 The system of Heimatrecht was introduced in 1859, defining citizenship at the municipal level: Heimatrecht in a given municipality guaranteed the right of residence in that municipality and social support for destitute individuals.
 Suffrage (election of the Imperial Council) for all male citizens with Heimatrecht was introduced in 1906.

 From 1863, municipalities were obliged to keep a record (Heimatrolle) of all citizens.
 Most citizens would be registered as members of a parish of the Catholic Church (Pfarrmatrikel); for non-Catholics, a separate register (Grammatical) was introduced in 1870.
 Citizenship was granted based on either descent or marriage, or via naturalization after ten years of residence (or on the acquisition of an official function).
 Citizenship could also be retracted in the case of an absence of longer than two years.
 By a principle of subsidiarity, citizenship in a municipality implied citizenship in the Crown land of that municipality.

 General Austrian citizenship (allgemeines österreichisches Staatsbürgerrecht) for all Cisleithanian Crown lands represented in the Imperial Council was introduced in 1867, with a separate Hungarian citizenship recognized for the lands of the Hungarian Crown.

 The First Austrian Republic recognized all citizens of Republic of German-Austria as Austrian citizens, effective 13 December 1918.

 Also recognized as citizens were all individuals with permanent residence in the territory of German-Austria since at least 1914.
-Individuals with Austrian citizenship outside of German-Austria (with the exception of Galicia, Dalmatia and Istria) were given the right to declare themselves Germination and so receive citizenship.
+Individuals with Austrian citizenship outside of German-Austria (with the exception of Galicia, Bukovina, Dalmatia and Istria) were given the right to declare themselves Germination and so receive citizenship.

 The new constitution of 1920 introduced the system of States (Bundesländer).
 Nationality law was now handled at the State level (Landesbürgerschaft), still tied to municipal citizenship (Heimatrecht) via the subsidiarity principle.
 A new nationality passed in 1925 permitted naturalization following a period of permanent residence of at least four years.

 Between 13 March 1938 and 27 April 1945, Austria was part of Germany, and German nationality law applied.
 Those acquiring Austrian citizenship upon the establishment of the Second Austrian Republic in 1945 generally lost German citizenship on that date.

 The Republic of Austria was established in 1955, and the current nationality law was originally enacted in 1965, and renewed in 1985 to reflect gender equality, introducing perfect symmetry for the acquisition of nationality via marriage by either partner.
 The law has been updated several times, in 1986, 1988, 1993, 1994, 1997,1998, 2006, 2013 and 2019.